 Interestingly, the menstrual cycle plays a role in how cannabinoids impact women.
 Studies going back to the early 1980s show THC works closely with the hormone, estrogen.
 As a result, marijuana is at its most potent when a woman’s estrogen levels are at their highest.
 It is less clear whether CBD has the same impact.

-If you don’t believe that cannabinoids impact each person differently, consider alcohol consumption, and tolerance.
-You may feel okay after four glasses of wine, while your buddy may be losing his balance and slurring his speech after consuming the same amount.
-Once again, this is due to our old friend, the ECS.
+If you don’t believe that cannabinoids impact each person differently, consider alcohol consumption and tolerance.
+You may feel okay after four glasses of wine, while someone else may lose their balance after consuming the same amount.
+Once again, this is due to, the ECS.
 Factors such as diet, lifestyle, stress, and genetics determine the impact of CBD.

 If you want CBD to work more efficiently, take a look at your fatty acid intake.
 A study by Kim, Li, and Watkins, published in Nutrition in June 2011, stated that a diet high in Omega-6 polyunsaturated fatty acids would result in increased ECS activation.
 Increased Omega-3 intake helps modulate the activation of target receptors in the ECS.

 Oddly enough, if you are in excellent physical and psychological shape, CBD may not provide much assistance.
 From what we know about the cannabinoid, it works best in individuals with endocannabinoid ‘gaps.’
 Do you take aspirin when you don’t have a headache or ibuprofen when you don’t have inflammation?

 If you have a condition such as fibromyalgia, for example, you are in dire need of cannabinoids.
 As such, using CBD should help alleviate at least some of the pain.
 When you use CBD medicinally, it results in numerous chemical reactions within the body that help restore a state of balance or homeostasis.
 If your body is already in this state, it stands to reason that CBD won’t give you much of a boost.